cubimon/schmidts-katz/README.md

 This plugin aims to be feature-complete - you can change volume, seek or even modify the playback rate using keystroke commands.
 To use shortcuts outside Firefox, a native interface integrates this plugin into MPRIS on Linux.

+## Supported Browsers
+- Firefox
+- Chromium
+- Google Chrome
+- Probably other Chromium based browser

 ## Build

-After clone, run `yarn` and `yarn firefox` to create a zip and install mpris native manifest file on linux.
+After clone, run `yarn ${browser}` to prepare building for a specific browser and to install mpris if you are on linux.
-For chromium run `yarn chromium`, for google chrome run `yarn google-chrome`.

-### Chromium certificate

-`openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes`
+Browser must be one of the following:
+- firefox
+- chromium
+- google-chrome

 ## MPRIS

-`yarn firefox` installs mpris manifest file.
+`yarn ${browser}` installs mpris manifest file.

 ## Documentation